 Public Law No. 34-142 authorized the CLTC to enter into a lease renewal for Yigo Lot 7161-R1 for a period of up to fifty (50) years, to give the current tenant the right of first refusal, and to submit the negotiated lease renewal to the Guam Legislature for approval.
 No lease renewal has been executed and the lease continues month-to-month as approved by the CLTC Board of Commissioners.
 Furthermore, Public Law 34-142 requires lease revenue collections to be deposited to the Chamorro Land Trust Survey and Infrastructure Fund.
-During the year ended September 30, 2020, the CLTC recorded lease revenue collections of \$48,000 in the Chamorro Land Trust Operations Fund.
+During the year ended September 30, 2021, the CLTC recorded lease revenue collections of \$48,000 in the Chamorro Land Trust Operations Fund.
 We recommend the CLTC comply with Public Law 34-142.
+This matter was discussed in our previous letter to management in the audit for fiscal year 2020.